 Stress comes in more than one package.
 Short term stress around a specific instance can give you energy and focus, such as during athletic competition or running from zombies.
 However, many of us deal with more persistent negative stressors in our daily routines.
 As we negotiate these situations over time the symptoms that make us feel bad start to compound.
 Left unchecked, chronic long-term stress can have serious health implications such as heart disease.
-Stress management can be attained i many healthy (and unhealthy) ways.
-Here we will discuss our favorite- massage!
+Stress management can be attained in many healthy (and some less-healthy) ways.
+Here we will discuss our favorite– massage!

-To say that massage lowers stress seems like a no-brainer.
+To say that massage relieves stress seems like a no-brainer.
 Massage Therapists work every day with people who suffer from pain and ill health related to stress.
 Indeed, relaxation has consistently remained a primary reason that people seek out massage.
 People report time and again that massage lowers their stress levels and relieves its symptoms.
 A growing body of evidence supports the theory that massage may improve: